springload/frontend-starter-kit/docs/html.md

   Both assistive technologies and conventional user agents can render text more accurately if the language of each passage of text is identified.
 Screen readers can use the pronunciation rules of the language of the text.
 For more on Language read this article.

 - Tabindex:
-    tabindex="0" Adds an element to the Tab order at its position in the source order. tabindex="-1" Removes an element from the Tab order.
+    tabindex="0" Adds an element to the Tab order at its position in the DOM order. tabindex="-1" Removes an element from the Tab order.
 Makes non-focusable elements programmatically focusable.
 For example, if you have two elements side by side linking to the same place, an image links, as well as some text beside it, you might want to take the tabindex off the image so that the user only needs to tab once. tabindex="1+" (Avoid) Will move the element up the tab order, so it will be the first thing you tab to on the page, it messes with the flow of the page.